Antique Hunting at the St. Lawrence Sunday Market

 I mentioned that I have a mental list of home amenities I’m endlessly on the hunt for when antiquing/ thrifting.
 To name a few...
 I’m always on the lookout for interesting art and frames (I’m especially attracted to vintage gold frames at the minute - and I’m loving mixing them with modern black or white frames on a statement wall).

-I can’t help but add to my ever growing collection of glassware, and as it happens antique markets are a great place to score vintage crystal glasses and decanters.
+I can never stop from adding to my ever growing collection of glassware and as it happens, antique markets are a great place to score vintage crystal glasses and decanters.
 I also love serving trays, and silver plated tableware.
 When I’m shopping for decorative pieces and shelf accents, I keep my eyes peeled for figurines, paper weights, and vases (because the quality and detail of these items is usually much better than similar ones which are mass produced today).

-We didn’t find anything on my list this trip, but there were lots of other cool finds.
+We didn’t find anything on my list this trip, but half the joy is in the hunt.
 We even stumbled upon a decorative bathroom door piece that looks exactly like one I inherited from my grandmother.